July 2015, TruckingInfo.com - Feature

 By Jim Park

 For years, some fleets have turned to synthetic engine oils for easier starts in cold-weather climates and to help them extend oil drain intervals.
 But if that's the only selling point you're using for synthetic lubes, it may be time for some consumer education

-Tags: In the Shop, Engine Oil, Maintenance, Aftermarket, API, Lubricants
+Tags: Managing the Shop, Engine Oil, Maintenance, Aftermarket, API, Lubricants

 By Deborah Lockridge, Editor in Chief